Majorana-magnon interactions in topological Shiba chains: Technical details on the overlap integrals

-Note that $b_\mathrm{eff}(k) = 0$ if the magnetic impurities polarized in the $x$-$z$ plane.
-We refer the full expressions of the momentum terms to Ref.~\cite{Brydon2015Topological}, as they share the same forms after deleting the polynomial terms.
+Note that $b_\mathrm{eff}(k) = 0$ if the magnetic impurities are polarized in the $x$-$z$ plane.
+We refer to the full expressions of the momentum terms in Ref.~\cite{Brydon2015Topological}, as they share the same forms after deleting the polynomial terms.